mirrord Operator

 ```

-**Enterprise license (certificate):** If you have a `license.pem` file, set `license.file.secret.data.license.pem` in `values.yaml` using a YAML literal block:
+Air-gapped or offline clusters can't reach the cloud to exchange an API key for a license, so Enterprise deployments in that situation use an offline **license certificate** instead.
+If you have a `license.pem` file, set `license.file.secret.data.license.pem` in `values.yaml` using a YAML literal block:

 ```yaml